creativecoder/berliner-weisse/README.md

 You need to get Lactobacillus from somewhere.
 You can:

 1. Pitch a commercial Lactobacillus culture
-2. Cultivate it yourself: lacto grows on lots of things, including malt!
+2. Cultivate it yourself: Lacto grows on lots of things, including malt!

 You need to introduce lacto into the wort.
 You can: